 I have played the role of that GTM person at a fast-growing company without a dedicated data or ops team where I helped set up the customer data infrastructure — everything I do to bridge the gap between data people and non-data people can be attributed to this experience.

-The DATA BEATS community aims to take this mission further by bringing data and non-data minds together so join us if you haven’t already and help us spread the word!
+The data beats community aims to take this mission further by bringing data and non-data minds together so join us if you haven’t already!

 Agree with your observations.
 People with technical librarian/information science skills in their professional and academic background are great for this - I have an MLIS (masters in library and information science) and the training in cataloging, metadata schema, taxonomy construction, basic database concepts, has helped me serve this function over the years.
 I encourage anyone who has a background in librarianship (or who serves a hiring function and gets resumes from folks with this in their background) to also consider how this skillset can suit.